Before You Commit - Family-business sale

 Do I need outside help before selling?

-Yes when family history, control, or identity is making the decision hard to read from inside the business.
+Yes when family history, control, or identity is making the decision hard to review from inside the business.

 Money already moving

-valuation work, broker time, legal review, tax planning, buyer conversations, family pressure
+valuation work, broker time, legal review, tax-advisor planning, buyer conversations, family pressure

 Money usually wasted